Photo: An old pole in the forest at the site of the Howkan village.

 "It was at the village site," Rick had told us.
 "I had to go behind the trees to find it."

 at Mission Cove, more of a nook than a cove, but it offered protection from south winds, which were blowing lightly that afternoon.
 The village site was south of the Cove, indicated on the chart as, "Howkan, Abandoned."
-Steve, who had suggested coming here today, was now skeptical.
+Steve, who had suggested coming here today, had been suddenly skeptical.
 "I don't want to tramp through the woods.
 The pole could be anywhere along here.
 I don't see how we can find it."

+But I persisted.
 We'd come this far, I didn't think we should give up without trying.
-We were now looking for something that hinted at a village site.
+I scanned teh shore for anything that hinted at a village site.

 The shoreline was solid rock backed by what looked like solid trees.
-At a break in the rock, I pointed, "Could that be a canoe skid?
-Maybe we should be looking for a canoe skid."
+At a break in the rock, I pointed, "Could that be a canoe skid?"
 (A strip of beach cleared of boulders for bringing in canoes.)

 "They'd need a bigger beach than that," said Steve.
 "Let's keep going."